Somalia: Early modern era and the scramble for Africa

 In the early modern period, successor states to the Adal Sultanate and Ajuran Sultanate began to flourish in Somalia.
-These included the Hiraab Imamate, the Sultanate of the Geledi (Gobroon dynasty), the Majeerteen Sultanate (Migiurtinia), and the Sultanate of Hobyo (Obbia).
+These included the Hiraab Imamate, the Isaaq Sultanate led by the Guled dynasty, the Habr Yunis Sultanate led by the Ainanshe dynasty, the Sultanate of the Geledi (Gobroon dynasty), the Majeerteen Sultanate (Migiurtinia), and the Sultanate of Hobyo (Obbia).
 They continued the tradition of castle-building and seaborne trade established by previous Somali empires.

 Sultan Yusuf Mahamud Ibrahim, the third Sultan of the House of Gobroon, started the golden age of the Gobroon Dynasty.
-His army came out victorious during the Bardheere Jihad, which restored stability in the region and revitalized the East African ivory trade.
-He also received presents from and had cordial relations with the rulers of neighbouring and distant kingdoms such as the Omani, Witu and Yemeni Sultans.
+His army came out victorious during the Bardheere Jihad, which restored stability in the region and revitalised the East African ivory trade.
+He also had cordial relations and received gifts from the rulers of neighbouring and distant kingdoms such as the Omani, Witu and Yemeni Sultans.

-Sultan Ibrahim's son Ahmed Yusuf succeeded him and was one of the most important figures in 19th-century East Africa, receiving tribute from Omani governors and creating alliances with important Muslim families on the East African coast.
-In Somalland, the Isaaq Sultanate was established in 1750.
+Sultan Ibrahim's son Ahmed Yusuf succeeded him as one of the most important figures in 19th-century East Africa, receiving tribute from Omani governors and creating alliances with important Muslim families on the East African coast.

+In Somaliland, the Isaaq Sultanate was established in 1750.
 The Isaaq Sultanate was a Somali kingdom that ruled parts of the Horn of Africa during the 18th and 19th centuries.
 It spanned the territories of the Isaaq clan, descendants of the Banu Hashim clan, in modern-day Somaliland and Ethiopia.
 The sultanate was governed by the Rer Guled branch established by the first sultan, Sultan Guled Abdi, of the Eidagale clan.
-The sultanate is the pre-colonial predecessor to the modern Republic of Somaliland.

 According to oral tradition, prior to the Guled dynasty the Isaaq clan-family were ruled by a dynasty of the Tolje'lo branch starting from, descendants of Ahmed nicknamed Tol Je'lo, the eldest son of Sheikh Ishaaq's Harari wife.
 There were eight Tolje'lo rulers in total, starting with Boqor Harun (Boqor Haaruun) who ruled the Isaaq Sultanate for centuries starting from the 13th century.
 The last Tolje'lo ruler Garad Dhuh Barar (Dhuux Baraar) was overthrown by a coalition of Isaaq clans.
 The once strong Tolje'lo clan were scattered and took refuge amongst the Habr Awal with whom they still mostly live.